luispedro/diskhash/README.md

 The Python interface is currently Python 3 only.
 Patches to extend it to 2.7 are welcome, but it's not a priority.

+## Statibility

+This is _beta_ software.
+It is good enough that I am using it, but the API can change in the future with little warning.
+The binary format will be fixed once there is an upload to PyPI or Stackage, but that format is versioned (the magic string encodes its version, so changes can be detected).

 License: MIT